fdb/slarg-website/events/2023-10-19-museums-in-europe-are-not-european -unlearning-together-at-their-thresholds.md

 layout: event.liquid
 tags: event
 year: 2023
-title: Museums in Europe are not European - Unlearning Together at Their Thresholds
+title: "Museums in Europe are not European - Unlearning Together at Their Thresholds ---> CANCELLED!!! "
 byline: Lecture by Ariella Aïsha Azoulay on the impossibility of decolonising colonial museums without decolonising the world.
 type: Lecture